The Cosmic-ray Knee as a Local Signature of Nearby PeVatrons: Effects of source duration

 \section{Effects of source duration}

-Figure~\ref{fig:1PeV_1e4} illustrates how the source lifetime affects the spatial distribution of PeV cosmic rays and the relative contribution from individual sources.
-We fix the source birth rate at $f_{\rm SN} = 1\%$ and vary the source lifetime $\Delta t$.
+Figure~\ref{fig:1PeV_1e4} illustrates how the source duration affects the spatial distribution of PeV cosmic rays and the relative contribution from individual sources.
+We fix the source birth rate at $f_{\rm SN} = 1\%$ and vary the source duration $\Delta t$.
 Compared to the average leading-source contribution of 11.3\% in the case of $\Delta t = 100$~kyr (see Section~\ref{sec:birthrates}), this fraction changes to 9.8\% and 18.1\% when $\Delta t$ is increased or decreased by an order of magnitude, respectively.

 A longer $\Delta t$ also allows more sources to dominate the PeV cosmic-ray flux of their local vicinities.
 The spatial extent of regions dominated by a single source, on the other hand, appears to be primarily determined by the source birth rate.
 This extent is similar across all cases with $f_{\rm SN}=1\%$, but is larger and smaller than those in the $f_{\rm SN}=10\%$ and 0.1\% cases in Figure~\ref{fig:1PeV}, respectively.